CiscoDevNet/msx-developer-guides/04-go-hello-world-service-example/10-implementing-role-based-access-control.md

 You now have role identifiers for `HELLOWORLD_CONSUMER` and `OPERATOR` which we can use to create a user.

-Expand the Swagger documentation for Users and find **Swagger -> IDM Microservice -> User -> POST /idm/api/v8/user**”, plug your role identifiers into the payload below, then call it.
+Expand the Swagger documentation for Users and find **Swagger -> IDM Microservice -> Users -> POST /idm/api/v8/users**”, plug your role identifiers into the payload below, then call it.

 ```json
 {